reasonml/reasonml.github.io/src/pages/community/faq.md

 #### What's the relation between Reason, BuckleScript and OCaml?
 See [here](/guide/javascript).
 Reason's a syntax for OCaml and supports all its features.
 BuckleScript compiles OCaml/Reason code into JavaScript.

+#### How does Reason (and BuckleScript) compare to Elm
+Reason is a general-purpose language that can target node, native code and utilize both the opam and npm ecossytems.
+Elm is more opininated and focused, aiming at improving the experience in its own niche and ecosystem, at a rather high cost to its flexibility.
+Elm has better error messages, though Reason is closing in fast.
+BuckleScript has superb js interop, generates highly readable and easily debuggable js code and can utilize the npm ecosystem to its full extent, while Elm's FFI and interop is rather convoluted.
+Elm is pure, while Reason is pragmatic (take that as you wish :)).
+OCaml has had 25 or so years to mature, and has an active academic base of contributors that keep it close to the forefront of progamming langauge development, while Elm is relatively new and unstable, but moves faster.
+Reason has first-class support for React, while Elm is focused solely on "The Elm Architecture" (TEA).
+Reason does however also have a TEA implementation that does a surprisingly good job of mimicing its muse.

+#### How does Reason (and BuckleScript) compare to PureScript
+Like Elm, PureScript is relatively new and unstable, more so than Elm.
+It also targets the JavaScript niche, but unlike Elm it doesn't focus solely on the front-end.
+Like BuckleScript, PureScript compiles to highly readable JavaScript code, and has significantly better FFI than Elm, though its purity does impose some limitations.
+PureScript also targets the bower ecosystem instead of npm.
+Given its name, PureScript is naturally quite heavily invested in its purity, while Reason is and will always be a pragmatic lanaguage.
+PureScript has several UI frameworks with no clear winner, some of them using or having semantics very close to React, while Reason of course is quite heavily focused on the latter.

 #### Where do all these `print_endline`, `string_of_int` functions come from?
 They're from the standard library, pre-`open`ed during the compilation of your file.
 This is why you see them in scope.